peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

-The remainder of the two objects.
+The remainder of the two numbers.

 <b>Exceptions:</b>